devilking6105/HTH/README.md

 source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the HelpTheHomeless software, see https://www.dash.org/get-dash/.
+For more information, as well as an immediately useable, binary version of the HelpTheHomeless software, visit the discord https://discord.gg/VmRQXme.

+THIS REPOSITORY IS TESTNET ONLY.
+Current x16r blockchain see https://github.com/HTHcoin/HTH-Legacy

 License